Ron Rivera harps on positives but can’t ignore Washington’s persistent mistakes

 Washington’s latest victory was sloppy at best.
 But Rivera said his focus is on the growth.

 “That’s what I’ll harp on when we have our team meeting today,” he said. “‘You guys, we’re very fortunate.
 We won a football game.
 But we can be better.’
 And I really do believe that all of our guys will look at it that way.
-That’s what we’re going to take from it, that’s how we’re going to approach it as coaches and I hope our players will agree and accept that.”
+That’s what we’re going to take from it, that’s how we’re going to approach it as coaches, and I hope our players will agree and accept that.”